 Can I get any financial help with my energy bills?

 Check your current energy tariff and shop around to see if you can get a better deal.
-Try our energy-switching tool to see if you might be better off switching to another energy provider.
+Visit Ofgem's website to find a price comparison site or contact your current provider.

 More than £3.5bn worth of money in benefits goes unclaimed every year.